-As at December 31, 2021, 62.9 percent of the external portfolio is owed to multilateral creditors.
-Eighty seven (87.7) percent of the external portfolio represented debt financed on highly concessional terms.
+As at December 31, 2021, 62.9 percent of the external portfolio is indebted to multilateral creditors.
+When combined with bilateral creditors, 87.7 percent of the external portfolio represented debt financed on highly concessional terms.
 These terms translate into low-cost, low-risk debt instruments contributing to a longer and smoother external debt repayment profile.
-Ninety (90) percent of all new debt contracted originated from multilateral sources.
+Almost ninety (90.0) percent of all new debt contracted was originated from multilateral sources.
 The remaining 10.0 percent was contracted from the Export-Import Bank of China (bilateral financing).
 Of the new loans contracted, disbursements were triggered on 40.0 percent of these with full disbursements received on 20.0 percent.